andykoswara/adme_tox/README.md

 (image)

-The ADME/Tox indications we study here are drug liver injury (DILI) [ref], microsomal clearance (MC) [ref], non-toxicity [ref], and extreme toxicity [ref] - the latter of the two are as defined by the EPA.
+The ADME/Tox indications we study here are drug liver injury (DILI) [ref], microsomal clearance (MC) [ref], non-toxicity (NonToxic) [ref], and extreme toxicity (VeryToxic) [ref] - the latter of the two are as defined by the EPA.
 Before we proceed with the structure of the code, please ensure that you have the correct dependencies for your python environment.

 ## Dependencies